GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

   INFO.num_fun_eval: number of function evaluations INFO.num_Jac_solv: number of jacobian inversions(pinv/QR decompositions)

-# Jac_Create and Jac_Create_Sparse
+# Auxiliary functions
-Are two auxiliary subroutines, written in .c and implemented in Matlab by mex, for constructing the Jacobian matrix (w.r.t to the weights of the RPNN) of the Newton iterations.
+"Jac_Create.m" and "Jac_Create_Sparse.m" are two auxiliary subroutines, written in C (Programming Language) that can be run in MATLAB as a MEX file, for constructing the "big" Jacobian matrix (w.r.t to the weights of the RPNN) of the Newton iterations.